msu-cnm/ubms2022/README.md

 - [CentOS 6 - Web Server OVA](https://drive.google.com/file/d/1Ebyd37AzT66exRcA8slyqYC3Krc5H-FJ/view?usp=sharing) (Note: This link may stop working one day because it's hosted on my Google Drive)

+## Ethical Hacking Lessons

+- [PicoCTF](https://picoctf.org/) - This site offers a Primer has a Learn section to teach you the basics and then a Practice section to let you try it out.
+- [Hacksplaining](https://www.hacksplaining.com/lessons) - This site is a little more advanced, but it still does a great job of walking you through the different concepts.
+Without the other site, you might not be sure what they're talking about, but it's so guided, you could go through it anyway.

 ## Other Links